Technical Glossary

 OBJECT INSPECTOR

 A section in Workshop4 where the user can change the properties of a certain widget.
-This is where the widgets customization and Events configuration happen.
+This is where the widgets customisation and Events configuration happen.

 P